kicaj29/aws/Databases/readme.md

 * Read replicas
   * Can create up to 5 read replicas for Oracle and SQL Server and up to 15 for MySQL, MariaDB and PostgreSQL, more [here](https://aws.amazon.com/rds/features/read-replicas/)
   * Data is only written to the main DB
+  * Read Replicas are an example of horizontal scaling of resources
 ![03-replicas.png](./images/03-replicas.png)
 * Multi-AZ
   * Failover in case AZ outage (HA)